odys-z/x-visual/docsphinx/design-memo/animizer.rst

 - followBy:

-Trigger another entity's animation when finished.
+An array of scripts that triggering other entities' animation when this animation is finished.

 Object with properties: